Posts

 So, what’s the deal with Twitter?
 Is it just a fad, or is it here to stay?

-Why I No Longer Use Twitter For My Services.
+Why I No Longer Use Twitter For My Services?

 Val Paliy

 Firstly, I am not talking about the blue stars here, either.
 It goes deeper.
 Twitter feels less professional as a whole, since Elon bought it.
 There had been many lay-offs, many people leaving the company at their own will because of bad management, and so on, and so forth.
 At this point, Twitter just feels like it’s hanging in the air about to drop itself into a volcano and be forgotten.
+This instability makes it unreliable for digital marketing and personal branding efforts.

 Mechanical vs. Membrane Keyboards.